 The American Academy of Family Physicians journal American Family Physician (AFP) has a feature called Journal Club that I’ve mentioned before.
 Three physicians examine a published article, critique it, discuss whether to believe it or not, and put it into perspective.
-In the September 15 issue the journal club analyzed an article that critiqued the process for developing clinical practice guidelines.
+In the September 15 issue the journal club analyzed an article that critiqued the process… read more "Clinical Practice Guidelines: Cholesterol Tests for Children?"

 A long time ago I read a study about what makes a good doctor.
 Some things you might think were important, like grades in medical school, were irrelevant.
 What correlated the best was the number of medical journals a doctor read.
 I don’t know whether that means good doctors read… read more "Reading Medical Literature with a Critical Eye"

 Much nonsense has been written about the “art” of medicine.
 All too often, it amounts to a rationalization for doctors doing what they want to do instead of following the evidence.
 Medicine is not an art like painting.
 Neither is it a science like physics.
 It’s an applied science.
 Since… read more "The “Art” of Clinical Decision-Making"